STMicroelectronics/BlueSTSDK_Android/README.md

 - <code>00000002-000F-11e1-ac36-0002a5d5c51b</code> (Read/Write/Notify): if available it is used to access the board configuration register that can be modified using the [ConfigControl](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Config/ConfigControl.html) class.

+###Example
+The ST Bluemicrosystem1 firmware implements this protocol, you can find the project source here: [Bluemicrosystem1](http://www.st.com/bluemicrosystem1)

 ##How to install the library
 ###As an external library